Katherine Ellen Foley, Quartz: December 1, 2016

 Elizabeth Santoro, RN, MPH and Dr. Diana Zuckerman

 There has been a lot of attention given to mammography screening in recent years.
 Some of this information has been confusing to women—at what age should I first have a mammogram, how frequently should I have repeat mammograms, and are mammograms even effective?
 These are questions that women both with and without breast implants have been trying to understand.
-Despite this confusion, experts continue to recommend that the average woman have mammograms every two years starting at age 50, while women with a great risk consider having mammograms every year or two starting at age 40.1 But, what does this mean for women who have breast implants?
-Are women with breast implants faced with different risks when undergoing a mammogram?
+Despite this confusion, the U.S. Preventive Services Task Force recommends screening every two years for women ages 50-74 who have an average risk of breast cancer.
+Women at high risk because of family history, BRCA gene mutations, or other reasons should discuss a screening schedule with their doctor.
+But, what does this mean for women who have breast implants?
+Are women with breast implants faced with different risks when undergoing a mammography screening?
 Will women with implants require special considerations during the procedure?

 Delayed Breast Cancer Detection